 Driving From the Grand Canyon and Antelope Canyon

-The drive from the Grand Canyon National Park South Rim Visitor Center to Page Arizona normally takes about 2 1/2 to 3 hours to get between the two canyons, however make sure you check Google Maps to see if there are any road closures.
+Starting at the South Rim Visitor Center, the drive from the Grand Canyon to Page AZ normally takes about 2 1/2 to 3 hours to get between the two canyons.
+Make sure you check Google Maps to see if there are any road closures.

 Note: At the time of updating this in November 2020, there was a major road closure that required you to go all the way to Flagstaff and then back north making the drive 4 hours.

 As we left the forests and fire warnings behind, we drove into a landscape of treeless steppes glowing in orange.
 Suddenly my stomach started to growl reminding me that we had eaten breakfast over 7 hours ago.
-I looked at the map and there was very little between the Grand Canyon and Page.
-It was so barren there wasn’t even a McDonalds…or any kind of food anywhere to be found between the two areas.
+I looked at the map and realized there was very little to see on this Grand Canyon to Page, AZ drive.
+It was so barren there wasn’t even a Mcdonald’s…or any kind of food anywhere to be found between the two areas.
 There are plenty of trading posts, but I wasn’t in a shopping mood…I was in an eating mood.
 We munched on our emergency supply of Cliff bars to stave off my hangriness, but I dreamed of real food.

 Make Sure You Leave Time to Stop at Horseshoe Bend

 As I was scanning Google Maps for any towns on our way to Page, I came across an image of the famous Horseshoe Bend.
 I clicked through and quickly learned the famously photographed River Canyon, was actually on our way to Page!
 Now I had a dilemma – food or photography; we only had time for one since we needed to be in Paige in time for our scheduled Antelope Canyon tour.